Code-Institute-Submissions/SamiErol-weightloss/README.md

 Top pictures on each page: I have used zoom effect as we did in “love running” project.

 Contact us section applied at the bottom of every page.
+Color change has been applied when hovered over the social media icons.

 Menu (navbar): I have decided to go with buttons here with some effects.
 I found this button type online and I have adjusted it (color, border radius, font)